-These include:
+These may include:

 - Street Art as a subculture that reflects the views of the people.
-Stencilling and its use as a tool of mass culture is used by students to create their own merchandise. - Exploring natural forms and botanical drawing using a range of mediums, such as pencil, printmedia and biro. - Anime plus Manga as a study of Eastern art. - Art Appreciation
+Stencilling and its use as a tool of mass culture is used by students to create their own merchandise. - Exploring natural forms and botanical drawing using a range of mediums, such as pencil, printmedia, ceramics and biro. - Anime plus Manga as a study of Eastern art. - Art appreciation and ccritical analysis